GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-1_rhino-interface.md

 ![docking a panel](images/12-1/panel-dock.gif#img-full)
 *Docking a Panel*

 Keeping geometry organized in different "layers" is essential for working efficiently in Rhino.
-Layers let you deal with collections of similar objects as a class, rather than one at a time: hiding, locking, or selecting them, and controlling the way they appear.
+Layers let you deal with collections of similar objects as a class, rather than one at a time: hiding, locking, or selecting them, and controlling their appearances.

 When you first create a Rhino file, it will have a few numbered layers in addition to the "Default" layer.
 You can rename these by clicking the name, or add and delete layers by right-clicking.
 Hide or lock layers temporarily with the lightbulb and lock icons, or change the display color of the objects on a layer by clicking the color swatch.